jspteampaydock/demo-connector-powerboard/docs/Overview.md

 ## Overview

 The Powerboard Payment Connector allows seamless integration between your commercetools platform and Powerboard, enhancing your payment management processes.
-This repository contains two primary modules:
+This repository contains three primary modules:

 ### Extension Module
 Acts as middleware to connect commercetools with Powerboard.
 It triggers on payment creation and updates within commercetools to ensure efficient event handling by Powerboard.
 - [Integration Guide]..(/extension/docs/IntegrationGuide.md): Detailed steps to integrate this module with commercetools.
 - [How to Run](../extension/docs/HowToRun.md): Instructions for deploying and running the extension module.

+### Merchant center custom application
+This application allows you to configure both live and sandbox connections to Powerboard.
+Additionally, you can view logs and orders processed through the Powerboard payment system.
+- [Integration Guide](../merchant-center-custom-application/docs/IntegrationGuide.md): Information on integrating this custom application with commercetools.
+- [How to Run](../merchant-center-custom-application/docs/HowToRun.md): Instructions for deploying and running the merchant center custom application.

 ### Notification Module
 Manages asynchronous notifications from Powerboard about payment status changes (e.g., authorization, charge, refund).
 It updates the corresponding payment status in commercetools.